craigea92/event-handle-button/README.md

 - Does not require the declaraction of any kind of constructor
 - there is no need of using this keyword in state declaration or modification
 - Easier to use because of the useState() functionality

+## Classes

+- Used in class based components in React
+- Declaration of constructor has to be made inside of the class component
+- this keyword is used in state declaraction i.e. this.state and in modification this.setState()
+- No specify function that helps us access the state and its corresponding setState variable